DanielTamkin/sout.js/README.md

 | ------------- | ------------- |
 | [Chalk](https://www.npmjs.com/package/chalk)  | ^1.1.1  |

+### Settings:
+You can change the tab itself.
+This is great if you want much bigger tabs, or smaller tabs.
+It gives you options.

+`msgApp.tab = '   '`

 ---

 *Pro tip:* You can indent a whole object of messages,